Employee Classification: Professional F/T 52 Wks Unit

 The basics of this position:

 Provides comprehensive and proactive advising, educational guidance, career and transfer planning services and assistance for students from entry to completion.
+Such activities include, but are not limited to, engaging students in academic planning, interpreting assessments, clarifying their career and transfer goals, and providing them with referrals to resources to serve them holistically.

 What you'll do: